viamrobotics/docs/docs/components/motor/gpiostepper.md

 Viam also supports some more advanced stepper driver chips ([TMC5072](../tmc5072/), [DMC4000](../dmc4000/)) that have their own microcontrollers that handle things like speed and acceleration control.
 {{< /alert >}}

-To configure a `gpiostepper` motor as a component of your machine, first configure the [board](/components/board/) to which the motor driver is wired.
+To use a `gpiostepper` motor as a component of your machine, first wire your motor to a suitable stepper motor driver, which is in turn wired to a board.
-Make sure to physically connect your motor to your board and turn it on.
+Configure the [board](/components/board/) to which the motor driver is wired.
-Then, add the motor:
+Then configure the motor:

 {{< tabs name="gpiostepper-config">}}
 {{% tab name="Config Builder" %}}